Lome®

 After years of research and development, Lome® is set for a 2026 European market launch, pending regulatory approval.

-Trials-to-date shows that Lome™ can reduce methane emissions by at least 50%.
+• Trials-to-date shows that Lome® can reduce methane emissions by at least 50%.
 Scientific publications detailing its efficacy will be released upon market entry, expected in 2026.

-Once approved, EFSA will validate that Lome™ has no negative environmental impacts, with its active compounds processed naturally in the cow’s rumen and excreted without harm to the surrounding environment.
+• Lome® has no negative environmental impacts, with its active compounds processed naturally in the cow’s rumen and excreted without harm to the surrounding environment.
+This will be validated as part of the product approval by the EU-Comission.

-With regulatory approval, dairy and beef products from animals fed Lome™ will be verified as safe for consumer consumption
+• With regulatory approval, dairy and beef products from animals fed Lome® will be verified as safe for consumer consumption.

 Bovaer®